tokenInsight/ti-oracle/README.md

 - in order to support caculate the price by using trading-paris with different quote, concatenation expression is used
 - currently, we support two operators: multiplication and division
 - for example
-  - an exchange only provides the price off two pairs:`WBTC/ETH`, `ETH/USDC`, but we want use USDC as quote
+  - an exchange only provides the price off two pairs:`WBTC/ETH`, `ETH/USDC`, but sometimes pepole want use USDC as standard quote
-  - a concatenation expression could be used as, `WBTC/ETH mul ETH/USDC`
+  - In this case, a concatenation expression could be used as `WBTC/ETH mul ETH/USDC`
-  - another example, if `WBTC/USDT` and `USDT/USDC` are provided, and we want the quote to be USDC, in this case, use the expression as `WBTC/USDT div USDT/USDC`
+  - On the other side, if only `WBTC/USDT` and `USDT/USDC` are provided, and we want the quote to be USDC, in this case, use the expression as `WBTC/USDT div USDT/USDC`

 ## Price-feeding  scheduling
 The basic scheduling is in a round-robbin way, each node can do feeding servral times one by one.